partlygloudy/personal-website/blog/posts/18-predictions-6.md

 ![Plot showing my forecast vs. the Metaculus forecast for this question](/static/img/posts/18-metaculus-chandrayaan.png)

+*Resolved to Yes*

-Chandrayaan-3 did successfully land on the moon and deploy it's rover - congrats India!
+Chandrayaan-3 did successfully land on the moon and deploy its rover - congrats India!
 I predicted Yes here, but with lower confidence than the field overall, so my tournament score was negative.
 I think my reasoning was okay - I was mainly sticking with the base rate which was about 50/50 - however I think now in hindsight I can see a few things worth adjusting on moving forward:

 - India was quite close in their previous attempt, much closer than, for example, Russia’s recent Luna-25 attempt
 - This attempt being a follow-up to a recent, close attempt should maybe have increased my confidence more than it did.
 I wasn’t sure how much of a boost this should give, but I probably undervalued it